Discover the meaning of ethics as well as establish a definition of good and evil.

 Here is a crucial reason: Self–interest.
 In a free society, especially when information is about as freely accessible worldwide as it used to be in a village, one’s livelihood is closely bound up with their reputation; and a reputation is very much easier to lose than to rebuild.

-In business competition, it would be very bad idea to shoot out the tyres of one–s rival trucking company.
+In business competition, it would be very bad idea to shoot out the tyres of a rival trucking company.
 Why?
-Because the moment news of the aggression got out, they would be hard put ever to win another contract!
+Because the moment news of the aggression got out, it would be hard put ever to win another contract!
 So strictly for reasons of self–interest, people will compete only fairly — that is, by offering potential clients an advantage.

 Not to sacrifice oneself